argoproj-labs/argocd-operator/docs/usage/deploy-to-different-namespaces.md

 A few points to keep in mind:

 - This method requires that the user create the namespace at app sync time using `createNamespace=true` or checking the `auto-create namespace` box in the UI, and not include their own namespace manifest in their git repository.
 - A destination namespace must be set in `.spec.destination.namespace`
+- Users should have admin privileges and/or access to a cluster scoped Argo CD instance

 See https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#namespace-metadata for more information

+!!! note
+    There is a possibility that sync might fail at first try when using the above method.
+In such cases a follow up sync should be successful